Decide on the Goal of the Presentation

 Use Visuals Instead of Text

 When possible, look for ways to use a visual, such as a graph, diagram or photograph, to illustrate the point you are making instead of slide after slide of text.
 Audiences respond better to visuals that get them thinking.
-I've developed a method for creating persuasive visuals in my book Present It So They Get It.
+I've developed a method for creating persuasive visuals in my book Select Effective Visuals.
 If you create financial presentations, check out this webinar on turning spreadsheets into visuals.

 Use the Proper Chart